Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 ![header](assets/machine_learning_with_apache_airflow_and_snowpark_0_header_image.png)

-Snowpark ML (in public preview) is a python framework for Machine Learning workloads with Snowpark.
+Snowpark ML (in public preview) is a Python framework for Machine Learning workloads with Snowpark.
 Currently Snowpark ML provides a model registry (storing ML tracking data and models in Snowflake tables and stages), feature engineering primitives similar to scikit-learn (ie. LabelEncoder, OneHotEncoder, etc.) and support for training and deploying certain model types as well as deployments as user-defined functions (UDFs).

-This virtual hands-on lab demonstrates how to use Apache Airflow to orchestrate a machine learning pipeline leveraging Snowpark ML for feature engineering and model tracking.
+This virtual hands-on lab demonstrates how to use [Apache Airflow](https://airflow.apache.org/) to orchestrate a machine learning pipeline leveraging Snowpark ML for feature engineering and model tracking.
 While Snowpark ML has its own support for models similar to scikit-learn this code demonstrates a "bring-your-own" model approach showing the use of open-source scikit-learn along with Snowpark ML model registry and model serving in an Airflow task rather than Snowpark UDF.
-It also shows the use of the Snowflake XCOM backend which supports security and governance by serializing all task in/output to Snowflake tables and stages while storing in the Airflow XCOM table a URI pointer to the data.
+It also shows the use of the Snowflake XCom backend which supports security and governance by serializing all task in/output to Snowflake tables and stages while storing in the Airflow XCom table a URI pointer to the data.

 This workflow includes:

-- Sourcing structured, unstructured and semistructured data from different systems
+- Sourcing structured, unstructured, and semistructured data from different systems
-- Extracting, transforming and loading with the Snowpark Python provider for Airflow
+- Extracting, transforming, and loading with the Snowpark Python provider for Airflow
-- Ingesting with Astronomer's python SDK for Airflow
+- Ingesting with Astronomer's Python SDK for Airflow
 - Audio file transcription with OpenAI Whisper
 - Natural language embeddings with OpenAI Embeddings and the Weaviate provider for Airflow
 - Vector search with Weaviate